Team6479/in-n-out-specs/moments.md

 * `home` - Working from home outside of a formal meeting
 * other - An officially scheduled meeting; for versatility, names are not standardized, but should remain consistent.

-For those used spegifically by Team 6479, see [Locations](6479/locations.md).
+For those used specifically by Team 6479, see [Locations](6479/locations.md).

 #### Legality
 Since Characters cannot have two simultaneous sessions, if a Character signs in more than once before signing out,